vmware-archive/kube-prod-runtime/docs/components.md

 * `manifests/components/prometheus-config.jsonnet`, which describes the Kubernetes objects that are scraped (e.g. pods, ingresses, nodes, etc.)
 * `manifests/components/prometheus.jsonnet`, which contains the set of monitoring rules and alerts.

-This configuration is assembled into a Kubernetes ConfigMap and exposed inside the `prometheus` container as several YAML configuration files, like `basic.yaml`, `monitoring.yaml` and `prometheus.yanl`.
+This configuration is assembled into a Kubernetes ConfigMap and injected into the Prometheus container as several YAML configuration files, named `basic.yaml`, `monitoring.yaml` and `prometheus.yanl`.

 #### Configuration reloading

-The `configmap-reload` container watches for updates to the Kubernetes ConfigMap that describes the Prometheus configuration.
-When this ConfigMap is updated, the `configmap-relaoder` will issue the following HTTP request to Prometheus, which cause a configuration reload: `http://localhost:9090/-/reload`.
+Inside a Prometheus pod there is a container named `configmap-reload` that watches for updates to the Kubernetes ConfigMap that describes the Prometheus configuration.
+When this Kubernetes ConfigMap is updated, `configmap-relaoder` will issue the following HTTP request to Prometheus, which cause a configuration reload: `http://localhost:9090/-/reload`.

 #### Networking